wexsilon/tic-tac-toe-react-doc/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple project that I made from the [https://react.dev](https://react.dev)

 ## Available Scripts